Phantom-X-Strider/Phantom-X-Strider/README.md

-- 👋 Hi, I’m @Phantom-X-Strider
+- 👋 Hi, I’m Hamza or also known as PhantomX
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-C++ and Python.
+C++ and Python with sm HTML and CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Email
+Email: hamzatyl005@gmail.com

 <!---
 Phantom-X-Strider/Phantom-X-Strider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.